dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 <ol>
   <li>An enumerating expansion, which expands over a braced expression list.</li>
   <li>A destructuring expansion, which expands over the elements produced by a structured binding decomposition.</li>
-  <li>An iterating expansion, which expands over an expansion-iterable range whose number of elements can be determined during constant evaluation.</li>
+  <li>An iterating expansion, which expands over an expansion-iterable expression whose number of elements can be determined during constant evaluation.</li>
 </ol></div>

 ### Pipeline composition